Every industrial enameling plant has at least one enameling furnace and its design & performance has great influence on the enamel quality and cost.

 However, such bricks are sensitive for thermal shocks and need to be heated up & cooled down very slowly.

-Therefore modern enameling furnaces are nowadays made of Low Thermal Mass insulation materials, like stone wool, vermiculite & ceramic fibers.
+Modern enameling furnaces are nowadays therefore made of Low Thermal Mass insulation materials, like rockwool, vermiculite & ceramic fibers.

 The possibility to switch off a LTM furnace at the end of the day and heat it up again within 1 hour the next morning may provide significant annual energy savings upto 75 % in comparison with the old brick-lined furnaces.